joaomelo/hot-collection/README.md

       airtable: airtable.base(baseId)
     };

-    employeesCollection = new HotCollection('employess', { adapter })
+    employeesCollection = new HotCollection('employees', { adapter })

-Notice you will be using airtable package for that.
-Its (github website)[https://github.com/Airtable/airtable.js] has details about installing and using the library.
+Notice you will need an Airtable package for that.
+The [github website](https://github.com/Airtable/airtable.js) has details about installing and using the library.

 You must be aware the Airtable API is somewhat limited.
 It does not provide a way to receive notifications when data changes in the server.
-To approximate the experience to real time data, HotCollection will inefficiently load the table data every two seconds (i know... is due to improve).
-You can personalize the frequency by passing an `interval` property in the adapter with an integer value corresponding to the seconds interval to check.
+To approximate the experience to real time data, HotCollection will inefficiently load the table every two seconds (i know, i know... is due to improve).

+You can personalize the load frequency by passing an `interval` property in the adapter with an integer value.
 Be aware that Airtable imposes time limits to API calls to its servers.
 Let's check our code again:

     import Airtable from 'airtable';
     import HotCollection from '@joaomelo/hot-collection';